Originally Posted on August 11, 2012.

 The wonderful thing about working in a Power Plant is that when you drive through the gate in the morning, you never know what you might be doing that day.
 Even after 20 years at the plant, I was still amazed by the diversity of jobs a person could do there.
 Anyone who spent those 20 years actually working instead of doing a desk job, would know a lot about all kinds of equipment and instruments, and temperatures.

 When I began working in the Power Plant, I realized one day that this was like that old mill only on a much bigger scale.
-You could spend half of a live time wandering around that plant before you actually knew where everything was.
-So, each day brought something new.
+You could spend half of a lifetime wandering around that plant before you actually knew where everything was.
+Each day brought something new.
 My first years as a summer help, most of the “emergencies” that I would take part in had to do with cleaning up coal.
 When I was able to work with the Labor Crew, things became a lot more interesting.

 So, in I went.
 The first thing I noticed as I stuck my head in the door was that there wasn’t any immediate place to stand.
 There was only a hole below me that went down into the darkness.
 So I looked around for something to grab onto to pull myself in.
 Once my body was in the door I was able to walk along a beam next to this big screen.
 It looked similar to a screen on a window at home only the wires were about 1/2 inch apart.
 Something like this:

 Oh, and there was one more thing that I noticed….
-It was incredibly HOT.
+It was incredibly HOT and very windy.
 I was wearing leather gloves so I could grab onto the structure to hold myself up, but if I leaned against the screen with my arm, it would burn it.
-I was just wearing a t-shirt.
-I don’t know the exact temperature, but I have worked in similar heat at other times, and I would say that it was around 150 degrees.
-I was not wearing my hard hat because there was a strong wind blowing to try and cool the boiler down.
+I was just wearing a tee shirt.
+I don’t know the exact temperature, but I have worked in similar heat at other times, and I would say that it was around 160 degrees.
+I was wearing my hard hat with a chin strap to keep it from blowing off because there was a strong hot wind blowing to try and cool the boiler down.
+This meant there was a steady stream of fly ash blowing on me.

 The problem is that we were on the tail end of the air flowing out of the boiler, and it was carrying all that heat right onto us.
 At 160 degrees your hard hat will become soft so that you can squish it like a ball cap.
 I was wearing Goggles as well, and that helped keep my eyes from drying out since everything else went dry the moment I stuck my head in there.